maurice/yay-machine/packages/yay-machine/README.md

-# `yay-machine` 🦾
+# **yay-machine**

-The State Machine with more YAY!
+The State Machine with more YAY! 🦾

 ## What is it?

-`yay-machine` is a modern, simple, lightweight, zero-dependency, TypeScript state-machine library for the browser and server.
+**yay-machine** is a modern, simple, lightweight, zero-dependency, TypeScript state-machine library for the browser and server.

 ## Features